agrivator/agrivator-frontend/README.md

 ### ` npm i `

-to automatically install all dependencies
+In the project directory to automatically install all dependencies

 ## always pull from upstream before pushing